TheochemUI/eOn/_sources/devdocs/eon-schema.md.txt

 - **pydantic≥2** is a hard dependency of eon-schema (L1 + L2)

-Downstream tooling (e.g. **rgpycrumbs**) should write and hydrate job configs via eon-schema INI helpers instead of importing full eon-akmc `eon.config.ConfigClass`.
-That cutover is tracked in the rgpycrumbs issue tracker, not completed in this tree.
+Downstream tooling (e.g. **rgpycrumbs**) should write and hydrate job configs via eon-schema INI helpers.
+Importing full eon-akmc `eon.config.ConfigClass` is the older path.
+That cutover is tracked in the rgpycrumbs issue tracker.

 ## INI helpers